 Know more about taste of eggplant here along with get a list of top vegetarian eggplant recipes from my blog.
 Some are vegan eggplant recipes as well just like this fire-roasted mashed eggplant aka Baingan Bharta.

 Baingan Bharta (Spicy Mashed Eggplant)

-For better taste I always prefer cooking with mustard oil.
-Also adding garlic and garlic greens adds flavour to bharta.
+For better taste, I always prefer cooking with mustard oil.
+Also adding garlic and garlic greens add flavour to bharta.
 If you get garlic greens that is an added benefit.

-This is again diabetic friendly food as its low in carbohydrates and calorie and full of nutrients.
-This is also a healthy vegan food that is gluten free also.
+This recipe of mashed eggplant is again diabetic-friendly food as its low in carbohydrates and calorie and full of nutrients.
+This is also healthy vegan food that is gluten free also.

-Try out our other authentic punjabi cuisine: Aaloo Paratha, Gobi Paratha, Rajma Curry (Red Kidney Beans Curry), Chole Bhature, Pindi Chole, Kala Chana Curry, Aaloo Gobi (Stir fried potato & cauliflower) and many more
+Try out our other authentic Punjabi cuisine: Aaloo Paratha, Gobi Paratha, Rajma Curry (Red Kidney Beans Curry), Sarson Ka Saag, Paneer Tikka Masala, Palak Paneer, Kala Chana Curry, Aaloo Gobi (Stir-fried potato & cauliflower) and many more.

 Spicy Mashed Eggplant

 - Ginger – 1 inch finely chopped